MioAtSwivel/MioAtSwivel/README.md

 👋 Helo, I’m @MioAtSwivel, i'm the ☕💻 and 🎹🎧🎵 people.

-i shove everything into an array
+i shove everything into an array, everything is an array, a table is also an array

 <!---
 MioAtSwivel/MioAtSwivel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.